 25. John Heckle - Wet Noises

-There is no local electronic scene in Chelyabinsk, only a few more or less interesting artists, among whom I can only highlight Anton Neotnas, my fellow from Waxxx, cool musician, DJ and collector.
-In DJ environment, apart from our subsidiary funk\soul RoRoWaxxx (Roots Rockn Waxxx) community, there is almost no one to align: some left for capital, some went to prison, some got stuck in the 90's or early 2000's (not in the best sense). ..
+There is no local electronic scene in Chelyabinsk, only a few more or less interesting artists.
+Among them I would highlight Anton Neotnas, my colleague from Waxxx.
+He’s a cool musician, DJ, and collector.
+Among DJ crowd, apart from our subsidiary funk/soul RoRoWaxxx (Roots Rock’n Waxxx) community, there is almost nobody to highlight: some left for capital, some went to prison, some got stuck in the ’90s or early ’00s, not in a good way.
 That’s basically it.

-There is potential but something is missing.
-In my opinion, first of all, it lacks local music scene (as mentioned above).
-And there is such in Siberia.
-By the way, I’m planning to visit a CTM Siberia festival in September, which will be held in Krasnoyarsk first and then in Novosibirsk.
+There is potential, but something is missing.
+First of all, it lacks local music scene, as mentioned above.
+And in Siberia they have one.
+By the way, I’m planning to visit CTM Siberia festival in September, which will be held in Krasnoyarsk first and then in Novosibirsk.

 How did you get acquainted with Slava and Схема?

-I’ve heard a lot about Slava since the times of Zhiguli.
-Periodically listened to some of his mixes and here he has recently contacted me by himself.
+I’ve heard a lot about Slava since Zhiguli times.
+Used to listen to some of his mixes, and there he contacts me.

-At first, there were tapes with trance, pumping house and jungle during school years in late 90's, CDs with various dance music and playing at school parties in early 2000s afterwards.
-First drum’n’bass records and first turntables appeared in 2002, I played at the club in 2003 for the first time and in 2005 I issued my first recorded mix.
-By 2010, I played exclusively jungle \ drum’n’bass and dubstep \ grime under DJ Saint Man name.
-Later on, all this ghetto shit, juke, bass, house and techno...
-The new DJ 1985 nickname was coined quite spontaneously (this is a year of my birth).
+At first, during school years in late ’90s there were tapes with trance music, pumping house, and jungle.
+CDs with various dance music came afterwards; I started playing at school parties in early 2000s.
+First drum’n’bass records and first turntables appeared in 2002, I played my first set at a club in 2003 and in 2005 I released my first mix.
+By 2010, I played exclusively jungle/drum’n’bass and dubstep/grime under DJ Saint Man moniker.
+Later on, all this ghetto shit happened: juke, bass, house, and techno...
+My new moniker DJ 1985 was coined quite spontaneously (that’s the year I was born).

-Concerning nickname – you have a couple of them.
-Each one is supposed for particular type of music, isn’t it?
+Speaking of monikers, you have a few.
+Each one is reserved for particular kind of music, right?

-Yes, it's just for my own fun, never gave special significance and meaning to this issue: DJ XXXX is for x-rated ghetto music, DJ 0000 is for ambient, DJ ‘a year’ is for music of a particular year.
-You can look through my soundcloud.
+Yes, it's just for my own fun, never gave special significance and meaning to this issue.
+DJ XXXX is for x-rated ghetto music, DJ 0000 is for ambient, DJ “some year” is for music of a particular year.
+You can look through my Soundcloud.

 Do you write music?

-Tell us more about Roots Rockn Waxxx.
-What does the group do?
+Tell us more about Roots Rock’n Waxxx.
+What does the collective do?

-Roots Rockn Waxxx consists of Ilya Keepa, Pasha GoodyGoodie and few more DJs who play jazz / funk / soul / boogie / reggae / punk rock music.
-They regularly make parties in a picturesque local rock pub.
-We tried to play electronics there, but it just doesn’t sound.
+Roots Rock’n Waxxx consists of Ilya Keepa, Pasha GoodyGoodie and few more DJs who play jazz/funk/soul/boogie/reggae/punk rock.
+They regularly arrange parties in a charming rock pub.
+We tried to play electronic music there, but it just doesn’t sound right.

-Judging from your mix, you're a fan of old school music.
-How can you explain such choice?
+Judging by your mix, you're a fan of old school music.
+How can you explain this choice?

-Don’t know.
-It’s not me picking music, music picks me.
-In fact, according to the mix, one can say that I'm a fan of excessive ‘harsh stuff’.
-Well, fair enough considering the fact that I played a lot of EBM and acid here...
-I can’t resist these aggressive industrial synth-lines from 80s.
-Moreover, I’ve recently discovered young artists with acid-type distortion sound such as Kuno, Parrish Smith and Fallbeil.
+It’s not me choosing music, the music chooses me.
+In fact, after listening to the mix, one can say that I'm a fan of gruesome, harsh stuff.
+Well, fair enough, considering the fact that I played a lot of EBM and acid before.
+I just can’t resist these aggressive industrial synth-lines from ’80s.
+Moreover, I’ve recently discovered young artists with acid-type distortion sound such as Kuno, Parrish Smith, and Fallbeil.